brainstormforce/wp-spectra/README.md

 * Fix: FAQ - Resolved an issue wherein the question icon color would not appear correctly in the editor as compared to the frontend.
 * Fix: FAQ - Resolved an issue wherein HTML anchor would not work as intended.
 * Fix: Global - Resolved a DOMException issue for iFrames in the block editor with the Stripe plugin.
+* Fix: Container - Resolved an issue with "Children Width" option would not work as intended.

 ### 2.15.1 - Tuesday, 6th August 2024 ###
 * This update addressed a security bug.
 Props to Patchstack for privately reporting it to our team.
 Please make sure you are using the latest version on your website.